amrancz/notes/content/$about.md

 Hi, I'm Adam Amran 👋

 This is my digital garden – a place for my notes and thoughts.

-I'm just starting out building this place so there's not much yet.
+I'm building and cultivating this place step by step.
+Feel free to explore.

-There's no fixed structure either, the system is associative.
+There's no fixed structure, the system is associative.
+Just like our brains!

 Best places to start exploring is:
 - what's on [[$Top of my mind]]